kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 * Pod.Status.Resize (new field, type map[string]string) explains what is
   happening for a given resource on a given container.

-The new `ResourcesAllocated` field represents in-flight resize operations and is driven by state kept in the node checkpoint.
-Schedulers should use the larger of `Spec.Containers[i].Resources` and `Status.ContainerStatuses[i].ResourcesAllocated` when considering available space on a node.
+The new `AllocatedResources` field represents in-flight resize operations and is driven by state kept in the node checkpoint.
+Schedulers should use the larger of `Spec.Containers[i].Resources` and `Status.ContainerStatuses[i].AllocatedResources` when considering available space on a node.

 #### Subresource